irudym/Oogaxi/docs/design-doc.md

 Emerging (steps out of cave portal)
   → WalkingToSign            (walks to their stop's sign) → Waiting                  (idles at the sign)
-  → Announcing               (HONK nearby → speech bubble shows destination address) → Boarding                 (copter lands at their stop → walks to the copter) → Riding                   (hidden aboard; fare meter live) → Unboarding               (copter lands at ANY stop → walks out onto the pad) → Leaving                  (walks to the nearest cave entrance) → despawned at the portal  (the Remove observer eulogizes)
+  → Announcing               (the copter is nearby → speech bubble shows destination address) → Boarding                 (copter lands at their stop → walks to the copter) → Riding                   (hidden aboard; fare meter live) → Unboarding               (copter lands at ANY stop (expect the passenger's origin) → walks out onto the pad) → Leaving                  (walks to the nearest cave entrance) → despawned at the portal  (the Remove observer eulogizes)

 Wrong address at unboarding: rude bubble → Leaving, fare unpaid.
-The passenger can unboard the copter only if the address when arrived is not equal to the initial address of the passenger.
+The passenger can unboard the copter only if the address when arrived is not equal to the origin address of the passenger.